antangelo/ciso/README.md

 The `ciso::split` module has wrappers for handling split files for both reading and writing.
 For a reference of how to use them, see the provided binaries.

+### Features

+The `tokio` feature is used for the binaries and can be safely disabled.
+If you use the library, you should use `default-features = false`.

+The `sync` feature removes the async qualifier on all functions and traits.
+If you need to use the library without async, you can use this feature.